tmhglnd/mercury/docs/08-troubleshooting.md

 ## I hear an Alert sound when I execute the code

-Most Mac users will hear an Alert sound when they hit keycommands that the operation system does not recognize.
+Most Mac users will hear an Alert sound when they hit keycommands that the operating system does not recognize.
 You can disable the Alert Volume in `System Preferences > Sounds > Sound Effects`.

 ## My CPU usage is very high

-In case you are experiencing a very high cpu usage please try the following settings:
+In case you are experiencing a very high cpu usage (resulting in clicks/pops/glitches) please try the following settings in `Settings > Audio`:

 - Total instruments: `4`
 - Driver: `Core Audio` or `Asio4All`